SoosheBot/webdb-ii-guided/notes.md

  Update with everything you added in the knexfile notes to 'teach' knex how to connect to the db

  Finally, to create a migration, type: `knex migrate:make and then your migrationName -- in this example we used 'addVeggieTable,' b/c we want to add a Veggies table to the produce.db3`

+ To run a migration type: `knex migrate:latest` //updates database to latest version

+ //sidenote -- you need to disconnect from a db in sqlite to make changes in the terminal, or you will get hella errors